 It was several years after the Great War.
 The war started at the year of 2068.
-It ruined landscapes and ravaged the countrysides.
-Everyone who talked about the war usually talked about how terrible it was.
-All the fighting that erupted and spilled over.
+It ruined landscapes and ravaged the country.
+Everyone who talked about the war talked about how terrible it was and all the fighting that erupted.
 It all started, well, nobody remembers exactly.
 Some say it started out as a brawl from the dirty downtown of Chinatown LA in the night and eventually spilled over overseas to China.
 Eventually, the fighting spread like a virus across Asia and into Europe as well as Africa.
 Next morning that came, I found myself turning on the television with my family and looked at the news.
 I was eight.

 It was an ugly sight.
 Fighting everywhere on the streets.
 Rioting.
 People being murdered for their money.
 It was like a virus had gripped the entire nation and thrust us all into a World War III.
 It became that eventually.
 For the next few weeks my family held onto every word through the news.
 The killings, the murders and violence were happening overseas.
 What started on the south coast of the United States of America spread westward all the way to England.
 It hadn’t happened yet here because we lived on the Northern coast.
 Eventually it did and when it happened, my family was forced to move.

 The President called an emergency private session.
 The day after happened quickly.
 It was the day everyone came.
 The FBI, the NCIS, the ATF and other government groups with different acronyms swarmed the streets.
 The Navy, the military and even the marines all came.
 They didn’t knock.
 They broke down doors and ripped families apart.
 I didn’t understand then because I was eight.
 This was the day that I lost my father and my brother when they took them.
 Drafted them into a war that nobody wanted.